leleonz/SimpleShoppingCart/README.md

 # Simple Shopping Cart
-This is an assignment to create a simple shopping cart system for a retail store selling clothes, e.g. T-shirts and Jeans.
+This is to create a simple shopping cart system for a retail store selling clothes, e.g. T-shirts and Jeans.
 In this project only minimal design, feature and domain modelling will be considered, to satisfy the [focused use cases](#focused-use-cases).

 ## Focused Use Cases
 1. Able to add products into shopping cart.